Drarok/ladder2/README.markdown

 * Adding, dropping, and altering columns
 * Adding and dropping indexes/constraints
 * Data operations: insert/update/delete
-* Storing metadata when applying a migration, and using it during roll back
+* Storing metadata when applying a migration, and using it during rollback

 ## How do I use it?